 left_join

-is used when we want to keep all the ID in one dataset and to add columns from the other datasets.
-If the second dataset has less number of ID, the NA
+Next function is left_join.
+The left_join is used when we want to keep all the ID in one dataset and to add columns from the other datasets.
+If the second dataset has less number of ID, the NA will be added.

 total1 <- left_join(data1, data2, by="SEQN")